 Consumers should be able to trust sustainability claims on their clothing labels.
 We are asking European Commission policymakers to update the PEF methodology to make the label count for consumers.
 Here is where we can start:

-The impact of forming natural fibres is fully accounted for in PEF, whereas the impact of forming fossil fuel based fibres starts at extraction.
-It is not possible to have an equitable comparison of products with different system boundaries, and technically sound solutions to this problem are currently being developed.
+The impact of forming natural fibres is fully accounted for in PEF, whereas the impact of forming fossil fuel-based fibres starts at extraction.
+With clothing made from fossil fuel-based fibres receiving an environmentally ‘free’ raw material (ie oil), it’s not possible to have an equitable comparison of products, and technically sound solutions to this problem have been proposed.

 The socio-economic impact of fibre production and textile manufacturing is not considered in the PEF methodology.
 Credible measures of sustainability encompass planet, people and prosperity.

-The impacts of fibre production are assessed without considering whether sustainable agricultural management practices are used.
-By failing to assess and incentivise sustainable agricultural practices, an important opportunity to achieve the EU’s goal of ‘protecting and restoring natural ecosystems’ is lost.
+The impacts of fibre production are assessed without considering whether sustainable agricultural and mining management practices are used.
+By failing to assess and incentivise sustainable production practices, an important opportunity to achieve the EU’s goal of ‘protecting and restoring natural ecosystems’ is lost.

 Make the Label Count - Briefing Document (ENG)PDF 1.8MB